-Since the company was founded by myself and my two brothers, and we are “he-men“, we have devoted our time to helping men.
+Since Lost Empire Herbs was founded by myself and my two brothers, and we are “men“, we have devoted our time to helping men.
 We know and understand them better.

 In China, where pine pollen has been used for thousands of years, it is considered one of the beauty tonics for women.
 Yes, it can be used on your skin, having several compounds like MSM that support collagen and elastin.
 And taken internally, with its wide variety of minerals, vitamins, amino acids, antioxidants and more it’ll help support your health.

-Many women get scared off when they see the word “testosterone”, not realizing that they too need this hormone, just in a lesser amount than men.
-Taking pine pollen, especially in powdered form, will not make you wake up with a mustache, deepen your voice, or sprout huge muscles.
+Many women get scared off when they see the word “testosterone.”
+Taking pine pollen, especially in powdered or capsule form, will not make you wake up with a mustache, deepen your voice, or sprout huge muscles.
 But it will help support your hormones in many different ways.

 The tinctured form, which concentrates and makes the phytoandrogens more bioavailability, is generally not recommended for women.
-That being said we have reports from a couple ladies, especially in post-menopausal years, that get great benefits from this.
+That being said we have reports from a couple ladies, especially in post-menopausal years, that get great benefits from this using one to a few DROPS per day, instead of dropperfuls.
 (Here’s more detail on herbs and menopause.)

 Another highly touted herb for women in China is the schisandra berry.
 This is one of the top beauty herbs.
 But it does far more than just improve your hair and complexion.
 It has been shown to increase night vision, alertness, detoxification and much more.

 Ashwaganda is an herb that is commonly recommended for men, but it can work just as well for women.
 This one is especially helpful in helping to relieve stress by making your body better adapt to it.
 It may also support thyroid health which is a big issue in many women today.

 We don’t have anything here, beside the pine pollen tincture already mentioned, that should not be used by women.